How Did I Become Vegetarian In One Day?

 Ready for the next appointment, the receptionist handed me a patient folder and directed me to a man and son with medium sized red dog crate.
 I escorted them into an exam room where I would do a preliminary exam and gather vitals and reason for their visit before the Veterinarian saw them.

 When the man opened the crate out walks the cutest little pig I had ever seen.
 His name was Kevin.
-A that moment it dawned on me, why am I eating animals that I swore an oath to save?
+That moment it dawned on me, why am I eating animals that I swore an oath to save?
 That was the exact moment I became a vegetarian.

 Ethics of Growing Animals for Food for a Growing Population.